One-Step Diffusion for Detail-Rich and Temporally Consistent Video Super-Resolution: Appendix

 \textbf{Effectiveness of DLoRAL strategy.} To validate the effectiveness of our proposed DLoRAL strategy, we first conduct ablation studies by testing three configurations: (a) using a single parameter space, where optimization is guided by consistency losses and enhancement losses simultaneously; (b) using a single parameter space with iterative optimization guided by consistency losses and enhancement losses; and (c) using a dual parameter space (\textit{i.e.,} two LoRA modules), where optimization is guided by consistency losses and enhancement losses iteratively (referring to the settings in Section 3.3 of the main paper).
-To evaluate the video quality (measured by MUSIQ~\cite{ke2021musiq}) and temporal consistency (measured by warping error~\cite{yang2024motion}) of the models at different training iterations, we select four representative sequences with diverse scenes and motions from the VideoLQ dataset, denoted as VideoLQ4\footnote{Specifically, VideoLQ4 contains the 013, 015, 020, and 041 clips, each consisting of 100 frames.}.
+To evaluate the video quality (measured by MUSIQ~\cite{ke2021musiq}) and temporal consistency (measured by warping error~\cite{yang2024motion}) of the models at different training iterations, we conduct experiments on the VideoLQ4 subset, as described in the main paper.
+This subset consists of four representative sequences (013, 015, 020, and 041 clips), each with 100 frames, selected from the VideoLQ dataset to cover diverse scenes and motions.
 The results are shown in Fig.~\ref{fig:two_stage_vs_1stage_2}.

 For the single parameter space optimized jointly, as illustrated in Fig.~\ref{fig:two_stage_vs_1stage_2}(a), the final performance is characterized by a relatively low warping error but poor image quality.
 During training, the decline in warping error is consistently accompanied by a degradation in image quality.
 Eventually, both warping error and image quality reach a bottleneck, highlighting the inherent difficulty of optimizing both objectives simultaneously.
 In contrast, the dual-stage training strategy, as illustrated in Fig.~\ref{fig:two_stage_vs_1stage_2}(c), achieves significantly better image quality while maintaining a comparable level of warping error.
 Although some conflicts between consistency and image quality remain in each stage, these conflicts diminish with iterations, as evidenced by the reduced warping error fluctuation (from ~0.0013 in the first stage to <0.0005 in the second) and smoother MUSIQ improvement (stabilizing around MUSIQ = 66).
 These results demonstrate that the dual-stage strategy effectively mitigates conflicts and achieves a better balance between the two objectives.